-Research Grants For basic research, applied research, social

-involvement research and formation research

-(Research Project Proposals)
+Research Grants For basic research, applied research, social involvement research and formation research (Research Project Proposals) IP Registration Support IP registration fees for a novel research project that earned approval from the technical panel following the final oral presentation (Experimental / Developmental Projects).
 Conference Attendance Grants For participation in research conferences, trainings and workshops and symposia.

-Research Publication Grants For publication charges for a book or an article in an indexed scientific-refereed journal (ISI / indexed journals.
+Research Publication Grants For publication charges for a book or an article in an indexed scientific-refereed journal (ISI / Scopus).
+Incentive Awards for Publication For authors or works published in ISI/Scopus indexed journals.

-Scopus).

-Incentive Awards for Publication For authors or works published in ISI/Scopus